Psychtoolbox-3/psychtoolbox-3.github.com/docs/ImagingStereoMoviePlayer.md

 'screenid' [Screen](Screen) id of target display screen (on multi-display setups).
 By default, the screen with maximum id is used.

+If the optional flag 'hdr' is specified as non-zero, then the demo
+expects the onscreen window to display on a HDR-10 capable display device
+and system, and tries to switch to HDR mode.
+If the operating system+gpu
+driver+gpu+display combo does not support HDR, the demo will abort with
+an error.
+Otherwise it will expect the movies to be HDR-10 encoded and
+try to display them appropriately.
+A flag of 1 does just that.
+A flag of 2 will
+manually force the assumed EOTF of movies to be of type PQ, iow. assume the movie
+is a HDR-10 movie in typical Perceptual Quantizer encoding.
+This is useful if you
+want to play back HDR content on a system with a [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) version older than
+1.18.0 installed, where [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) is not fully HDR capable, but this hack may
+get you limping along.
+Another restriction would be lack of returned HDR metadata,
+so if your HDR display expects that, you will not get the best possible quality.
+Upgrading to [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) 1.18 or later is advised for HDR playback.
+A 'stereoMode' of 4 or 5 will use an alternative HDR display method only available on
+Linux/X11 for dual-display HDR playback.
+This is currently not supported on other
+operating systems, where you only have single-display stereo for HDR playback.

 The left image is centered on the screen, the right images position can
 be moved by moving the mouse cursor to align for inter-eye distance.